LinxiDev/ganyemed-ssh2/README.md

 [English](README.md), [中文](README_zh.md)

 Source: https://github.com/balaiitm/ganymed264.git
-Description:The following error occurs with Ganymed SSH-2 when the solution uses an earlier version of OpenSSH
+Description:When the solution uses a newer (higher) version of OpenSSH, the following error occurs with Ganymed SSH-2

 ```angular2html
 java.io.IOException: Key exchange was not finished, connection is closed.